TerraCodec: Compressing Optical Earth Observation Data: Methodology

 \textbf{Masked training.} In order for a flexible-rate model to learn varying rate settings, we mask the repacked tokens during training.
 Therefore, we sample a token budget \(K\in\{1,\dots,T\}\) and mask the last \(T{-}K\) tokens by replacing them with a learned mask token $m$.
 Let $M_{u} \in \{0,1\}$ indicate masking ($M_{u}{=}1$ if token $t'_{u}$ is kept).
 Assuming an autoregressive model with additional context $c$, the rate is computed only over unmasked tokens as shown in Eq.~\ref{eq:masked_rate}.

 To keep later tokens informative, we use \emph{dynamic rate scaling}: when fewer tokens are kept, their rate loss weight is upweighted.
 It prevents information from collapsing into the first tokens and encourages useful content across all tokens.
-Budgets $K$ are sampled more frequently at higher values (as in~\citet{bachmann2025flextok}), ensuring that \emph{all} tokens are trained while the model also learns to operate across a range of rates.
+Budgets $K$ are sampled more frequently at higher values during training (as in FlexTok~\cite{bachmann2025flextok}), ensuring that \emph{all} tokens are trained while the model also learns to operate across a range of rates.

 We apply the approach on TEC-TT and introduce the \textbf{Flexible-Rate TerraCodec (FlexTEC)} model.
-The model applies Latent Repacking and masking inside the temporal transformer after image-wise compression and restores the original layout before image decoding (details in App.~\ref{app:latent_repacking}).
+The model applies Latent Repacking and masking inside the temporal transformer after image-wise compression and restores the original layout before image decoding (details in the supplementary material).